Check out the sections below to find out more information about the special in-museum programs, partnerships and outreaches that we’re working on.

 Would you like to be considered as a Guest Maker?
 Email firstname.lastname@example.org

-During the summer of 2013, the Museum partnered with the Maker Education Initiative to host and train four Maker Corps leaders.
-Over 11 weeks, these college-aged makers worked alongside MAKESHOP’s Teaching Artists to develop strategies for brining making to the rest of our community.
-As a part of their work, Maker Corps leaders conducted a “Summer of Making” Pop-Up Program in Pittsburgh and West Virginia, with a mobile “street team” showing up at events and public places to provide brief, engaging making experiences for children, families and adults.
+The Museum has partnered with the Maker Education Initiative to host and train four Maker Corps leaders for several years.
+College-aged makers work alongside MAKESHOP’s Teaching Artists to develop strategies for brining making to the rest of our community.
+In 2013, Maker Corps leaders conducted a “Summer of Making” Pop-Up Program in Pittsburgh and West Virginia, with a mobile “street team” showing up at events and public places to provide brief, engaging making experiences for children, families and adults.

 MAKESHOP is a site for non-profit and for-profit organizations, companies and individuals who are interested in playtesting and prototyping with children and families.

 Playtesting is iterative testing of a designed experience with its intended audience.
 Playtests are done to determine if the design supports the types of experience for which it was designed; to discover unforeseen features of the experience, including interactions, problems and opportunities; to be surprised and have many “ah ha” moments; and to iteratively modify the design to improve the users’ experience.

 For more information about playtesting opportunities, please email email@example.com

 Maker-related programming are also incorporated into the Museum’s Youth Programs every year.
 In the past, students in the Museum’s after school program YouthALIVE! (ages 11-18) explored MAKESHOP on a weekly basis, actively engaging with open-ended DIY and workshop-style design activities including sewing, woodworking, and electronics.